ssnider5/SIU-Python-Assessment/README.md

 ### Important
 Do not use any LLMs or AI assistance of any sort.
-You may refer to the official python documentation [https://docs.python.org/3/library/index.html] or the official git documentation [https://git-scm.com/doc] but do not search the internet for solutions or help.
+- You may refer to the official python documentation [https://docs.python.org/3/library/index.html] or the official git documentation [https://git-scm.com/doc] but do not search the internet for solutions or help.
-This exercise is to determine your skills in solving problems and developing logic using Python.
+- This exercise is to determine your skills in solving problems and developing logic using Python.
+- To run a python file (in most IDEs), click the play button.

 # Getting Started
 1. Ensure Python 3 is installed on your device BEFORE BEGINNING ASSESSMENT.
 Use Fiserv Software Center for installation.